-The conceptual design features a 4250 square foot multi-functional square foot building with a 600 square foot portico and 2 large outdoor patios.
+The conceptual design features a multi-functional 4250 square foot building with a 600 square foot portico and 2 large outdoor patios.
 The building is one story, slab on grade, super insulated, highly energy efficient and will have a backup generator.
 There are 5 handicap and 11 regular spaces in front of the building with an additional 18 spaces along the soccer field.